piclas-framework/piclas/docs/documentation/userguide/tutorials/pic-poisson-Landau-damping/pic-poisson-Landau-damping.md

     ProjectName       = landau_damping      !
 Project name that is used for naming state files doPrintStatusLine = T                   !
 Output live of ETA

+    c0  = 1.e8
+    eps = 1
+    mu  = 1.e-16

-where, among others, the polynomial degree $N$ (results in a spatial order of convergence of $N+1$), the path to the mesh file
-`MeshFile`, project name and the option to print the ETA to the terminal output in each time step.
+where the polynomial degree $N$ (results in a spatial order of convergence of $N+1$), the path to the mesh file `MeshFile`, project name and the option to print the ETA to the terminal output in each time step.

+As mentioned earlier, the compile flag `PICLAS_READIN_CONSTANT=ON` enables user-defined natural constants for the speed of light $c$, permittivity $\varepsilon_0$ and permeability $\mu$ of vacuum, which are set in the parameter input file via `c0`, `eps`, and `mu`.

 The temporal parameters of the simulation are controlled via

     ! =============================================================================== !
     !
 CALCULATION
     ! =============================================================================== !
     ManualTimeStep  =  0.1 !
-Fixed pre-defined time step only when using the Poisson solver. tend            = 5e1 !
-Final simulation time Analyze_dt      = 1   !
+Fixed pre-defined time step only when using the Poisson solver. tend            = 50.0 !
+Final simulation time Analyze_dt      =  1.0 !
 Simulation time between analysis output to .h5
     IterDisplayStep = 10   !
-Number of iterations between terminal output showing the current time step iteration
+Number of iterations between terminal output showing the current time step iteration TimeStampLength =  5   !
+Reduces the length of the timestamps in filenames for better post-processing

 where the time step for the field and particle solver is set via `ManualTimeStep`, the final simulation time `tend`, the time between restart/checkpoint file output `Analyze_dt` (also the output time for specific analysis functions) and the number of time step iterations `IterDisplayStep` between information output regarding the current status of the simulation that is written to std.out.
+The format of the restart/checkpoint files, which are created every time the simulation time reaches a multiple of `Analyze_dt`, is set via `TimeStampLength = 5`, the names of the output files are shortened for better postprocessing.
 The remaining parameters are selected for the field and particle solver as well as run-time analysis.
+This is done, because some visualisation tools might otherwise incorrectly group the files when opening a complete set of output files.

 #### Boundary conditions